Why is the Math Placement Level important?

 If you are a new or transfer student we will help you enroll in the most appropriate math class during Bobcat Student Orientation (BSO).
 If you are a current Ohio University student who has never taken a math class at Ohio University, contact your advisor to ensure that you enroll in the most appropriate math course for your major.
 The choice of the course in which you should enroll (if any) depends on your major, University Catalog of Entry, and Math Placement Level.
 Be sure to discuss all course selections with your academic advisor, whether you are a new student at Orientation or are a current student.
 You can review the chart below to help you determine what math course options will be best for you.

-I am having trouble logging onto ALEKS to take the Math Placement Test OR I still have more questions about the Math Placement Test.
+I am having trouble logging in to ALEKS to take the Math Placement Test or I still have more questions about the Math Placement Test.
 Who can I contact for help?

 If you are having any technical difficulties or have further questions, please contact the Department of Mathematics at 740.593.1254 or firstname.lastname@example.org.